FOREX-Dollar hits two-week high on tensions over Ukraine

 The dollar index rose 0.4% to 96.328, its highest since Feb.
 1. =USD

+Euro-dollar one-month implied volatility was at 7.6% EUR1MO=FN, from below 6% at the end of January.

-The rouble was 0.2% higher at 76.99 against the dollar, after tumbling to its lowest since January 28 on Friday RUB= as investors ditched Russian assets.
+The rouble was 0.1% lower at 77.20 against the dollar, after tumbling to its lowest since January 28 on Friday RUB= as investors ditched Russian assets.

 Commerzbank analysts pointed out that “European dependency on Russian energy makes the cyclical economic performance of the euro zone particularly vulnerable in case of an escalation of the conflict in Ukraine.”